 Every time I come across a gift guide for DIYers, I can’t help checking it out to see if there’s anything I might want to add to my own wish list.
 And to be honest, I’m not usually very impressed.

 A lot of gift guides are filled with piles of expensive power tools.

-And while power tools are fantastic, most woodworkers and serious DIYers already have their own basic tools or prefer to pick them out themselves.
+And while power tools are fantastic, most woodworkers and serious DIYers already have their own tools or prefer to pick them out themselves.
 And did I mention they’re expensive?

-When putting together this gift guide, I really wanted to include things that a DIYer can really use, whether they are just getting started or they already have a whole workshop filled with the basics.
+When putting together this gift guide, I wanted to include things that a DIYer can really use, whether they are just getting started or they already have a whole workshop filled with the basics.

 I’ve tried to fill this list with all the little things a lot of DIYers wouldn’t think to buy themselves but will find super useful and be excited to open.
 And I also made sure to include some things that are just plain fun.

 I’ve included stocking stuffers, handy workshop items, fun apparel, and helpful tools that I think will be a hit.
 And most of these items are super budget-friendly as well, with many of them costing less than $20.